rush-db/rushdb/docs/docs/typescript-sdk/ai.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # AI & Semantic Search

-The `db.ai` namespace covers three things: **graph ontology** (schema discovery for LLM agents), **embedding indexes** (per-label vector policies), and **semantic search** (cosine-similarity queries over indexed properties).
+RushDB is a **self-aware memory layer for agents, humans, and apps**.
+It continuously understands its own structure — labels, fields, value distributions, relationships — and exposes that knowledge so that agents can reason over real data without hallucinating schema details, and apps can retrieve semantically relevant context on demand.

+The `db.ai` namespace is the interface to that layer.
+It covers three capabilities:

+- **Graph ontology** — self-describing schema discovery: label names, field types, value ranges, and the full relationship map, always up to date
+- **Embedding indexes** — per-label vector policies that turn string properties into long-term semantic memory
+- **Semantic search** — cosine-similarity retrieval over indexed properties, for agents and apps alike

 :::tip Agent quickstart
-Call `db.ai.getOntologyMarkdown()` first in every AI session — it returns all label names, field names, value ranges, and the relationship map in a single token-efficient Markdown string.
+Call `db.ai.getOntologyMarkdown()` first in every AI session — it returns the full memory map (label names, field names, value ranges, relationship graph) in a single token-efficient Markdown string.
 Without it, the model will hallucinate label and field names.
 :::

 ---